asadamir21/TextWiz/README.md

         4. Line 524:  Access Token Secret

     ####For Youtube
+    ##### For Extracting Comments from Video URL

-        File Name: DataSource.py
+        Generate YouTube Data API v3 Key and paste it in File Name: DataSource.py
         Line 580: Youtube API key

+    ##### For Extracting Comments by Using Keyword
+        Generate YouTube Data API v3 OAuth 2.0 Client IDs Download the JSON file
+        Rename it to "client_secret.json"
+        Move and Replace the file to "TextWiz/Youtube/"

 ### How to use this software
 1. Clone the repo
 2. Open cmd and change path to current directory